-The following discussion describes the process of verifying eligibility using an ECR prepared by the International union and is applicable only to locals on the TITAN system.
-For a description of the process to be used by non-TITAN locals, please see Tab 28.
+The following discussion describes the process of manually verifying eligibility using an ECR prepared by the International union and is applicable only to locals on the TITAN system.
+For a description of the process to be used by non-TITAN locals, please see Tab 29.

 - Verify eligibility by comparing the information on the returned envelope with the data on the ECR.
-This is a two person job-one calling information from the envelope (the "Caller") and the other reviewing the member data recorded on the ECR (the "Checker").
+This is a two-person job-one calling information from the envelope (the "Caller") and the other reviewing the member data recorded on the ECR (the "Checker").
 Depending on the number of ballots, you may want to cut and divide the ECR itself.
 This way you can set up several workstations. - If the member is eligible, the letter "E" appears on the ECR and the checker will state "eligible."
 The caller then will place the letter "E" on the outer envelope.
 If a member's eligibility is uncertain, the letter "C" will appear after the name on the ECR.
-The checker will state "Challenged" and then the challenge code (C-1, C-2, C-3, etc.) printed in the far right column of the ECR.
+The checker will state "Challenged" and then the challenge code (C-1, C-2, C-3, etc.) printed in the farthest right column of the ECR.
 The caller will then write the challenge code on the outer envelope.
-All challenged ballots will be segregated away from the eligible ballots. - In addition to marking the outer envelope, the checker must mark the ECR with either a check mark in the left column or placing a highlighted line through the member's name to indicate a ballot was returned by that member.

-- You may come upon envelopes which appear to have been opened and resealed, or where the required voter identification labels have been destroyed or obliterated to the point where there is not enough information to determine if a voter is eligible.
+All challenged ballots will be segregated away from the eligible ballots. - While the Caller marks the return envelope, the checker must mark the ECR with either a check mark in the left column or placing a highlighted line through the member's name to indicate a ballot was returned by that member. - You may come upon envelopes which appear to have been opened and resealed, or where the required voter identification has been destroyed or obliterated to the point where there is not enough information to determine if a voter is eligible.
 Mark such envelopes void and set them aside.
-Do not be concerned with whether an envelope has a post mark, as many will not contain post marks and others will have them but they will be unreadable. - You may also come upon envelopes where you cannot locate the member's name on the roster.
-Mark such envelopes as challenged. - If more than one ballot is returned by the same member, with a "D" (duplicate) on the ECR, the ballot with the latest post mark is counted and the other ballot voided.
-If there is only one ballot envelope with a post mark or if neither envelope has a post mark, void both ballots. - At the conclusion of the eligibility check, your envelopes should be separated into one of three categories: eligible, challenged or void.
+Do not be concerned with whether an envelope has a postmark, as many will not contain postmarks and others will have marks that are unreadable. - You may also come upon envelopes where you cannot locate the member's name on the roster.
+Mark such envelopes as challenged. - If more than one ballot is returned by the same member, give both to a supervisor for review.
+The supervisor will review all of the ballots and try to conclusively determine which ballot package was received most recently - that ballot will continue in the process and the other duplicate(s) will be marked VOID and set aside,